This article has been fact checked by an experienced mesothelioma attorney. Sources of information are listed at the bottom of the article.

 Unlike its neighbors, Vermont and Maine, New Hampshire has no known natural deposits of asbestos.
 However, the state used this mineral in many industries and the construction of buildings, especially those built before the 1970s when federal regulations restricted it.

 Older buildings still pose a risk in the Granite State.
 If asbestos in these homes and public buildings is damaged, it can release harmful airborne fibers.

 The most significant cause of asbestos exposure has been on the job.
 The major industries contributing to exposure in New Hampshire were textile mills, shipyards, and power plants.

 The Textile Industry

-New Hampshire has a short coastline on the Atlantic Ocean, which means that it also has shipyards and ports.
-Ships and boats have long contained a lot of asbestos because the material is lightweight, strong, and fireproof.
-Especially beginning around World War II and extending to the federal regulations of the 1970s, asbestos was used in the construction of nearly every part of ships.
+New Hampshire has a short Atlantic coast lined with shipyards and ports.
+Ships and boats often contain a lot of asbestos because the material is lightweight, strong, and fireproof.
+Beginning around World War II and until federal bans in the 1970s, asbestos was used to construct nearly every part of ships.

-The Johns Manville Nashua facility closed down in 1985 and the buildings remained vacant for a decade.
-Trespassers on the site were at risk of being exposed to asbestos and by 1995 the Environmental Protection Agency (EPA) had declared it a condemned site and ordered that it be demolished.
-The entire area continues to pose a threat to those living nearby.
+The Johns Manville Nashua facility closed down in 1985, and the buildings remained vacant for a decade.
+Trespassers on the site were at risk of being exposed to asbestos, and by 1995 the Environmental Protection Agency (EPA) had declared it a condemned site and ordered that it be demolished.
+The job finished in 1997.

 Other Sites of Asbestos Exposure in New Hampshire

-In addition to these major areas of asbestos exposure in the state, there are many other sites in New Hampshire that have been proven to have asbestos and to have put residents and workers at risk of exposure and illness:
+In addition to these significant areas of asbestos exposure in the Granite State, there are many other sites in New Hampshire proven to have asbestos and to have put residents and workers at risk of exposure and illness: